-The Trust will email you a certificate within six weeks to thank you for your kindness.
-However, at peak times, this can take as long as eight weeks.
-Please note this certificate is not personalised.
+The Trust will email you a certificate as soon as possible to thank you for your kindness.

 Yes.
 We would love to see them!
-Please click on the Gallery function to upload your photos.
+Please click on Gallery to upload your photos.

 If you make it clear that you are happy for us to use them for publicity purposes, we will try and use as many as we can.